Vishwajeet2005/TradeIQ/README.md

 ## What it does

 TradeIQ is a local-first trading journal that turns your trade log into a learning machine.
-Every trade you record feeds an AI analysis engine (Qwen QwQ-32B via Groq) that surfaces patterns, mistakes, and market structure insights you'd otherwise miss.
+Every trade you record feeds an AI analysis engine using Qwen QwQ-32B via Groq that surfaces patterns, mistakes, and market structure insights you'd otherwise miss.

 ---